kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(b\) *Turbine engine.* (1) It must be shown that each turbine engine and its air inlet system can operate throughout the flight power range of the engine (including idling)—

-\(i\) Without accumulating ice on engine or inlet system components that would adversely affect engine operation or cause a serious loss of power under the icing conditions specified in appendix C of Part 29 of this chapter; and
+\(i\) Without accumulating ice on engine or inlet system components that would adversely affect engine operation or cause a serious loss of power under the icing conditions specified in appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|Part 29 of this chapter]]; and

 \(ii\) In snow, both falling and blowing, without adverse effect on engine operation, within the limitations established for the rotorcraft.